 Think of tax-deductible expenses as an investment in your business.
 You’re purchasing tools and services that help your business grow — and that eventually save you money on taxes.

 Tracking these expenses properly is the only way you can reap the reward, though.
 To do so manually, you have to stay meticulous about your record keeping.
-Otherwise, you can use a service like Revolut, a digital banking solution that automatically records your business expenses.

 3. File early.